EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [ ] A user friendly intro screen concisely explaining how to use the app
 - [ ] An info screen further explaining how the app works
 - [ ] A profile screen
+- [x] A "Jump back in" section on the "Games" page, along with "Recents", "Favorites" and "All Games"
+- [x] Complete visual app redesign with consistent sizing, spacing and corner radius
 - [ ] Button prompts before every important action (such as saving/loading states)
 - [ ] Light Theme, AMOLED Theme, Material You Theme (previously there was only a Dark Theme)
-- [ ] Slide down in the "Games" fragment to rescan your directories and refresh your games list
+- [ ] Slide down in the "Games" page to rescan your directories and refresh your games list
 - [ ] Automatically rescan internal directories on app restart
 - [ ] Set what screen orientation games should be opened in (follow device / landscape / portrait)
 - [ ] Set on-screen buttons' transparency